Get Tasty Homegrown Runner Beans With Our Guide That Includes A Rame Design

 The best thing when you grow runner beans is harvesting them.
 If you don’t want stringy beans (and who does?), pick your beans when they’re still small: that is, before the beans themselves make the pods look knobbly.

-The golden rule is to keep picking them, making sure you harvest your crop every couple of days, if you leave them for longer you will find that some of the pods grow to full size.
-Once a pod has reached “maturity” the bean plants will stop producing more beans.
+The golden rule is to keep picking them, making sure you harvest your crop every couple of days.
+If you leave them for longer, you will find that some of the pods grow to full size.
+Once a pod has reached “maturity”, the bean plants will stop producing more beans.

-Although crop rotation is recommended, many very successful gardeners admit to growing beans in the same soil for 20+ years by simply adding manure and compost at the start of each season, this might be worth considering if you are building a bean frame.
-Otherwise don’t forget to take down, clean and store your frame, poles and nets, ready for next season.
+Although crop rotation is recommended, many very successful gardeners admit to growing beans in the same soil for 20+ years by simply adding manure and compost at the start of each season.
+This might be worth considering if you are building a bean frame.
+Otherwise, don’t forget to take down, clean and store your frame, poles and nets, ready for next season.

 Follow these instructions and you should have a great crop of beans until the first frosts start in Autumn.

-GROWING TIP: At the end of the season dig in the roots of your runner beans, they are a valuable source of nitrogen which will improve the soil for next year!
+GROWING TIP: At the end of the season, dig in the roots of your runner beans, they are a valuable source of nitrogen which will improve the soil for next year!

 Article As A PDF